Learning from Your Mistakes and Planning for Next Year

 It’s that time of year for homeschoolers—spring break is over, the end of the school year is in sight, and we’re so, so ready for summer vacation!
 It’s also a wise time to sit back and evaluate what went right and wrong this school year and figure out how to adjust for next year.

 So, what have I learned from this experience?
 First of all, if you’re looking for advice from another homeschool mom, it’s a good idea to make sure your goals are aligned.
-My friends who use this program we’ve tried here have confided that their main goal for middle school is getting their kids comfortable with using a chromebook, navigating google classroom, and learning to work independently.
-Since I’m a very low-tech homeschooler, using chromebooks and google classroom were not priorities I had for my middle schoolers, and my vision for working independently looks completely different than this hybrid situation we’re in.
-For my friends, whose families use more technology than ours and whose kids are looking at a different type of college situation, they have found what works best for them.
-But since our family has different priorities, it hasn’t been as helpful for our kids.
-On the other hand, I aspire to have my kids reading Latin comfortably by the end of high school.
-We dedicate part of every day to Latin, but for most of my friends who don’t know or care about Latin, it would be absolutely silly to copy our plans for foreign language!
-I don’t use an all-in-one box curriculum because I love lesson planning and researching and putting things together myself, but another mom might do much better just picking a curriculum package and sticking to it.
-In short, look into the strengths and weaknesses of the mentors you’re following, and if your lifestyle or philosophy doesn’t look the same, then don’t tie yourself in knots trying to follow something that doesn’t work for your family.
+My friends who used that program eventually confided that their main goal for middle school is getting their kids comfortable with using a chromebook, navigating google classroom, and learning to work independently.
+Since I’m a very low-tech homeschooler, using chromebooks and google classroom were not priorities I had for my middle schoolers, and my vision for working independently looks completely different than that hybrid situation.
+For my friends whose families use more technology than ours and whose kids are looking at a different type of college situation, they have found what works best for them.
+But since our family has different priorities, it wasn’t as helpful for our kids.
+On the other hand, foreign languages were very important to our family, so we leaned into Latin and French because those were the ones I knew.
+My friends who had studied Spanish and did missions work in Central America would be silly to follow my lead instead of playing to their own family’s strengths!

-Fourth, as Miss Stacy says in Anne of Green Gables (which I read aloud to my middle two girls this year in another accomplishment worth celebrating!), tomorrow is always fresh, with no mistakes in it yet!
-It’s especially encouraging to hear my public school teacher friends share that they also feel like this year has been a disaster for kids, but that they’re going to try again next year.
-For our family, starting fresh means stepping away from the local hybrid homeschool classes and going back to our own tried-and-true combination of well-run online tutorials for the big kids and Mom teaching most of the core subjects again.
-Instead of heading out every day for something or other, we’ll be limiting regularly-scheduled outside activities to once a week.
-A year of dull textbook science for my big kids has reinforced my commitment to Charlotte Mason-style nature study next year.
-This year has been hard, but next year could be great!
+Fourth, as Miss Stacy says in Anne of Green Gables (which I read aloud to my middle two girls during our covid year in another accomplishment worth celebrating!), tomorrow is always fresh, with no mistakes in it yet!
+It was especially encouraging in the aftermath of the pandemic to hear my public school teacher friends share that they also felt like covid was a disaster for kids, but that they were going to try again next year.
+For our family, starting fresh in that life stage meant stepping away from the local hybrid homeschool classes and going back to our own tried-and-true combination of well-run online tutorials for the big kids and Mom teaching most of the core subjects again.
+Instead of heading out every day for something or other, we limited regularly-scheduled outside activities to once a week.
+A year of dull textbook science for my big kids reinforced my commitment to Charlotte Mason-style nature study the next year.

 Previous